Highways in Slovakia: Expressways

-Highways
+Road network

-The highway network is divided into three classes, which are distinguished by the number of digits in the highway number.
+The road network is divided into three classes, which are distinguished by the number of digits in the road number.
 The class number can be optionally mentioned in written text alongside the road number, separated by a slash.
 First and second class roads use blue rectangular shields, and the third class roads use a white oval highway shield.

 First class roads (cesta I. triedy) are designated by an up to two-digit number and are owned by the state.
 Road numbers 61 and above run exclusively on Slovak territory under the original Czechoslovak numbering.

 Second class roads (cesta II. triedy) are designated by a three-digit number (5xx in Slovakia) and are owned by the regions.

 Third class roads (cesta III. triedy) are also owned by the regions.
 These are designated by a four digit numbering where the first three digits identify the district that the road runs in.
 Slovakia has started marking these roads' numbers in maps and road signs in 2015.

 The general speed limit on highways is 90 kilometers per hour, reduced to 50 km/h in urban areas.
 A section of a highway can also be signed as a road for motor vehicles (cesta pre motorové vozidlá), which are off-limits for other kinds of traffic.